shaggyrogers/X11Overlay/README.md

 This is a very basic library for drawing text and simple shapes over other windows using a transparent overlay window.
 It supports Linux distributions using X11 only.
-This has been tested on Ubuntu 24.04 (use a "Ubuntu on Xorg" session)
+This has been tested on Ubuntu 24.04 with Gnome/Mutter (use a "Ubuntu on Xorg" session)

 I originally used this as part of cheat software for the game Rust.
 See my post [here](https://www.unknowncheats.me/forum/general-programming-and-reversing/202747-external-w2s-guide.html) for information on implementing 3D projection in software.
 This is now part of my [external aimbot project](https://github.com/shaggyrogers/external-aimbot).